siemens-nl-fa/Industrial-Edge-Awesome/Nodered.md

-# Flow Creator / Node-Red Code
+# Flow Creator / Node-Red
-The following code examples you can use for testing around.
+The following  examples you can use for testing around.

+## Application Install
+ - (download files)[./Nodered]

-## Buienradar
+## Buienradar Flows
 Getting Weatherdata of station Voorschoten in the Netherlands by HTTP Request

 ![IIH](./Images/buienradar.PNG)